Statement on Modern Slavery

-The principal areas which carry material risks are office supplies, laboratory consumables, ICT and AV equipment, and some estates services, such as cleaning and construction.
+The principal areas which carry material risks are operational goods, laboratory consumables, ICT and AV equipment, and some estates services, such as cleaning and construction.

 The supply chain of the College includes a large number of diverse suppliers, including suppliers of goods and services that directly support research and teaching activity, and suppliers of indirect goods and services not directly related to these activities.
 In order to identify and mitigate risk in the supply chain, there are systems in place to identify and assess potential risk areas and mitigate the risk of slavery and human trafficking occurring in the supply chain.
 More specifically:

-• the College requires suppliers to complete a due diligence questionnaire for all major contracts exceeding £100,000.
-This questionnaire requires suppliers to confirm that they are compliant with the Act, and allows for potential rejection on the grounds of convictions under the Act; and
+· the College requires suppliers to complete a due diligence questionnaire for all major contracts exceeding £100,000.
+This questionnaire requires suppliers to confirm that they are compliant with the Act, and allows for potential rejection on the grounds of convictions under the Act;

 In addition, as a member of the Southern Universities Purchasing Consortium (SUPC), Imperial works closely with the Consortium to ensure nationally negotiated agreements used by the College comply with the Act.
 SUPC recommends that organisations ask suppliers in higher-risk areas to commit to the Base Code of the Ethical Trading Initiative (ETI) which is founded on the conventions of the International Labour Organisation and is an internationally recognised code of labour practice one of whose key pillars is “there is no forced, bonded or involuntary prison labour”.
 The SUPC also works to persuade all suppliers in higher-risk areas to support the ETI.
 Imperial supports this initiative.
-Further, SUPC supports the principles of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
+Further, SUPC has become an affiliate of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 Electronics Watch has included the appropriate contract monitoring clauses in all relevant national agreements awarded which the College may utilize from time to time.
-In 2019, Electronics Watch undertook eight full compliance investigations, documented and responded to worker complains in nine factories, screened 56 factories, conducted a full regional risk assessment.
-One supply chain screening involved two major OEMs covering 38 suppliers.
-As a result, ten factories improved their conditions, eight brands engaged to improve conditions, and compensation was secured for 12,000 workers for excessive unfair recruitment fees.
+In 2020, Electronics Watch monitored 36 electronics manufacturing companies in 8 countries, conducted 16 full compliance investigations in 4 countries, documented and responded to worker complains in fifteen factories.
+Working with Electronics Watch, companies were engaged to drive improvements in 13 factories across 6 countries.

 Communication and awareness of this policy

-Training on this policy, and on the risk our business faces from modern slavery in its supply chains, will be provided as necessary.
+Guidance on this policy, and on the risk the College faces from modern slavery in its supply chains, is provided by the purchasing team as necessary.
 Our zero-tolerance approach to modern slavery will be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

 We will review the effectiveness of the steps we have taken annually to ensure that there is no slavery or human trafficking in our supply chains.